candlewill/AiVoice/README.md

 # Deep Voice 3

 This is a tensorflow implementation of [DEEP VOICE 3: 2000-SPEAKER NEURAL TEXT-TO-SPEECH](https://arxiv.org/pdf/1710.07654.pdf).
-For now, just focus on single speaker synthesis.
+For now, we are just focusing on single speaker synthesis.

 ## Requirement